raynux/eyenote/README.md

 # Prepare

-You need a Google API key which[CLOUD VISION API](https://cloud.google.com/vision/) is enabled with.
+You need a Google API key which [CLOUD VISION API](https://cloud.google.com/vision/) is enabled with.

 # Install